 Plane Trigonometry is a study of trigonometric functions of acute and general angles, inverse functions, graphs, radian measure, trigonometric identities and equations, solutions of right and oblique triangles, powers and roots of complex numbers, and may include analytic geometry.

 Prerequisite: MTH 120, or equivalent, with a grade of "C" or higher.
-Credit: 3 semester hours Lecture: 3 Lab: 0

-MTH 132 -College Algebra and Trigonometry C/C++ 1.1
+MTH 132 -College Algebra and Trigonometry |Al: None 1.1

-IAI: None College Algebra and Trigonometry is intended for students preparing for MTH 135 and it covers the material of MTH 120 and MTH 125 at a more rapid pace than those individual courses.
+College Algebra and Trigonometry is intended for students preparing for MTH 135 and it covers the material of MTH 120 and MTH 125 at a more rapid pace than those individual courses.
 Among the topics covered in this course are functions and graphs, including linear, polynomial, rational, exponential, and logarithmic functions; complex numbers and theory of equations; trigonometric functions, their basic properties and graphs; identities; inverse trigonometric functions; trigonometric equations; Law of Sines, Law of Cosines; systems of linear equations and the matrix methods useful in solving those systems; and conics.
 Students may not earn more than six credits for any combination of MTH 120, 125, and 132.
 A graphing calculator is required for this course.

 Prerequisite: MTH 094 and MTH 097, OR equivalent of both courses, with grade of "C" or higher in each course.

-Credit: 5 semester hours Lab: 0
+Credit: 5 semester hours

+Lecture: 5 Lab: 0